MKastek/GCP-ACE-exam/exam-notes.md

 ### Shared core machine type
 Shared core machine types offer a balance of performance and cost efficiency, making them a good choice for low-traffic, always-on applications.

-### Cloud Storage Object Lifecycle Management
-- `Cloud Storage Object Lifecycle Management` allows you to define a set of rules that manage the lifecycle of your objects.
-The Age condition specifies the number of days since the object's creation.
-- The `SetStorageClass` action changes the storage class of objects within the bucket.
-Setting it to 90 days means that 90 days after the object's creation, it will be moved to Coldline Storage.
-- The Delete action specifies when the object should be deleted.

-Change storage class:
-`gsutil rewrite -s Coldline gs://PATH_TO_OBJECT`

-Creation and content type of objects:
-`gsutil stat gs://BUCKET_NAME/OBJECT_NAME`

-### Nealine Storage
-Nearline Storage is a class of Cloud Storage designed for objects that will be accessed at most once every 30 days.

-### Coldline Storage
-Coldline Storage is a storage class in Google Cloud Storage designed for data that you access less than once a quarter.
-It is priced lower than standard storage classes, making it cost-effective for long-term storage of data that is not accessed frequently.

-### Cloud Storage
-Cloud Storage is designed to store large amounts of unstructured data in a variety of file formats, which makes it an ideal solution for storing data that will be used in ETL transformations.
-Data storage pricing is based on the amount of data and storage type.
-Standard storage is immediately available.
-Nearline storage is for data accessed roughly every 30 days.
-Egress is the amount of data read from the bucket and is also chargeable.

-### Change storage class
-`gcloud storage rewrite -s Coldline gs://PATH_TO_OBJECT`

-### Metada in Cloud Storage object
-`gsutil stat gs://BUCKET_NAME/OBJECT_NAME`

 ### Cloud Storage Transfer
 Cloud Storage Transfer is a service provided by Google Cloud specifically designed for transferring large amounts of data between different cloud storage providers.
 For instance AWS S3 -> GCP bucker migration.

-### Access to Cloud Storage
-Access is granted to Cloud Storage objects using IAM or access control lists (ACLs).
-When `uniform bucket-level access` is applied, users only have access through IAM roles and permissions.
-A users that could access objects before uniform bucket-level access is applied but not after must have had access through ACLs.

 ### Shared VPC
 Shared VPC allows projects to share a common VPC network.
 VPNs are used to link VPCs to on premises networks.